Hagket/Viber-Message-Deletion-Script/README.md

 Running the Script:
   - After fulfilling the requirements, run the script and click F1 on your keyboard.
 If you have completed the requirements correctly, the script will run successfully and delete Viber messages at a fast pace.
+  - To stop the script, simply press ESC.
+The script will automatically stop after 10000 iterations (which you can change to your preference).

 Support: